List of G.I. Joe: A Real American Hero playsets and vehicles: Defiant Space Vehicle Launch Complex

-The Defiant Space Vehicle Launch Complex was a combination vehicle and playset released in 1987, and came packaged with the Payload and Hardtop action figures.
-Retailing at US$129.99, the cost of the playset - the most expensive toy in Hasbro's G.I.
-Joe: A Real American Hero lineup - led to Hasbro re-releasing the shuttle two years later as a stand-alone vehicle called the Crusader, which used the same mold as the Defiant shuttle.
+The Defiant Space Vehicle Launch Complex was a combination vehicle and playset released in 1987, and it came packaged with the Payload and Hardtop action figures.
+Retailing at US$129.99, the cost of the playset—the most expensive toy in Hasbro's G.I.
+Joe: A Real American Hero lineup—led to Hasbro re-releasing the shuttle two years later as a stand-alone vehicle called the Crusader, which used the same mold as the Defiant shuttle.
 The toy also came with a re-painted version of the Payload action figure.

 General

 The General first appeared in the 1990 edition of the toyline from Hasbro.
 It is described as the G.I.
 Joe Team's mobile strike headquarters.
 Major Storm is the commander of the vehicle.

 The General is a large wheeled platform with an armored tractor attached to the front.
 The General is armed with a plethora of enemy detectors: third generation image intensifiers, infrared detectors, pulse Doppler radar and laser range finders.
 It is surrounded by several gun emplacements and armed with anti-aircraft capabilities.
 The middle of the back opens up to reveal a ramp and giant mortar cannon.
 The platforms also serve as helicopter landing pads.
 The General comes with a Locust mini-helicopter for reconnaissance purposes.

 The General was used extensively during the first season of the DiC-produced G.I.
 Joe animated series, such as in the episode "General Confusion".
 In said episode, both Joes and Cobra mention how the General is the most powerful vehicle in existence.
 The General was then featured in the second season of DiC with a much more minor role.
 The vehicle was also featured on the cover of the 1990 Hasbro-produced coloring book published by "A GOLDEN BOOK Western Publishing Company, Inc."